Geospatial Analytics Ph.D. Program Handbook

 Lab Space

-First year Geospatial Analytics Ph.D. students are guaranteed lab space, either at CGA or with their advisor’s lab.
+First year Geospatial Analytics Ph.D. students are guaranteed a dedicated lab space.
 In subsequent years, advisors will have the opportunity to request lab space for their students each summer.
 Zac Arcaro, Assistant Director of Operations, will grant requests based on research goals, funding sources, and other factors.

 CGA seats students in the following rooms in Jordan Hall: 5118, 5117, 5111 (Geovisualization Lab), 4120, and 4117.
 Zac Arcaro will issue appropriate access to your lab space.
 Note that Zac is also CGA’s maintenance liaison; please email him (zearcaro@ncsu.edu) regarding issues such as temperature, plumbing, or cleaning needs.